Shimokitazawa: In popular culture

-Pre-redevelopment era Shimokitazawa featured as the setting for Shimokita Sundays, a 2006 television comedy series starring Aya Ueto as a member of one of the many underground theatre troups found in the district.
+Pre-redevelopment era Shimokitazawa featured as the setting for Shimokita Sundays, a 2006 television comedy series starring Aya Ueto as a member of one of the many underground theatre troupes found in the district.

 An episode revolving around a member of a Shimokitazawa theatre troupe also appeared in the television series Solitary Gourmet, highlighting a well known Hiroshima-style okonomiyaki restaurant in the area.

 Shimokitazawa serves as the primary setting of the manga series Bocchi the Rock! and its anime adaptation.
 The popularity of this series has contributed to increased tourism in the area to the point the characters are appointed as ambassadors for the area to promote the activities such as Shimokitazawa Curry Fest.